Dry Needling Therapy for Sciatica

 Always discuss your medical history with your therapist to ensure dry needling is safe for you.
 At Physiotattva, our team will evaluate your condition thoroughly to determine if dry needling is a good option.

-Integrating Dry Needling Therapy for Sciatica into Management Plan
+Integrating Dry Needling Therapy for Sciatica into the Management Plan

 Integrating dry needling into your sciatica management plan can be very effective.
 Combine it with other treatments like physical therapy or medications for a comprehensive approach.
 Dry needling targets muscle knots that contribute to sciatica pain, while physical therapy can improve overall strength and flexibility.